Goetsit/D-D-DR/README.md

 This module will walk through communication in the event of a disaster and establishing key points of contact.

 Relevant scenario roll tables can be found at the end of this document.

+Before beginning establish the following  "Roles"

+- The "Leader" - the person is generally regarded as the executor of the business continuty plan (generally a manager of some sort)
+- Department Heads/Team Leads - the point of contact for each "team"
+- "Team" members
+- Note taker for funsies if you want

 -----